torvalds/linux/Documentation/cdrom/cdrom-standard.rst

-A final flag register controls the **behavior** of the CD-ROM drives, in order to satisfy different users' wishes, hopefully independently of the ideas of the respective author who happened to have made the drive's support available to the Linux community.
+A final flag register controls the **behavior** of the CD-ROM drives, in order to satisfy different users' wishes, hopefully independently of the ideas of the respective author who happened to have made the drive's support available to the GNU/Linux community.
 The current behavior options are::

 	CDO_AUTO_CLOSE	/* try to close tray upon device open() */